Reading from Network

 Click to execute the code.

-Mint accounts are owned by the Token Program, which includes instructions that define how to create and update Mint accounts.
+Mint accounts store state, not executable code.
+They are owned by the Token Program, which includes instructions defining how to create and update mint accounts.

 Mint Account